JackHFeng/Static_Analysis/README.md

 -`name (str)`: Name of the variable.
 -`type (slither.core.solidity_types.*)`: Data type of the variable, using str(type) can get the string value of the data type.
 * Functions:
 -`is_state_variable()`:  Returns a boolean value of whether the current object instance is a state variable.
--`is_state_variable()`:  Returns a boolean value of whether the current object instance is a local variable.
+-`is_local_variable()`:  Returns a boolean value of whether the current object instance is a local variable.
 None at the moment, let me know if you need any.

 A `StateVariable` object has: